Fireboy086/0.1-guessr/README.md

 Spotify Guessing Game
 i am too lazy to make a readme myself so i used an AI

+### NOTICE!
+This project is no longer active and is being fully reworked

 ## Overview

 The Spotify Guessing Game is a fun and engaging game where users guess song titles and artists from a playlist.
 Players can challenge themselves with multiple difficulty levels and modes, including Hard, Harder, and Harder Harder Modes.
 The game features a modern UI built with customtkinter.